rewiring-nz/solar-estimates/src/README.md

 `linke.py` - interpolation function for monthly Linke turbidity values which are used as part of the r.sun algorithm.

+`wrf.py` - functions to load, clip, and resample WRF (Weather Research and Forecasting) netCDF data to incorporate measured solar radiation.

 `stats.py` - creates a GeoPackage and optional CSV file of solar irradiance statistics for each building polygon.

 Not yet implemented/added: